ml4sts-outreach/template-profile/README.md

 This is is a template for a resume/ personal portfolio, built with Sphinx!
 Based on [Chris Holdgraf's personal site](https://github.com/choldgraf/choldgraf.github.io)

-This template is designed for use in NSBE 50 Workshop: Creating a profile webiste with GitHub Pages.
+This template is designed for use in NSBE 50 Workshop: Creating a profile website with GitHub Pages.

 ## Tips for Updating the Content of this site